Connect with us

 For instance, a couple who want to move in together may co-imagine a future experience of cooking dinner in their new shared apartment.
 Co-imagining this shared future could allow each partner a way to express their own needs and desires in relation to that goal – what neighborhood are we living in?
 They get to test out how they may feel in that future – excited, tired, loved?
 They have a chance to anticipate potential challenges and navigate those possibilities together – what happens when one partner, who lacks cooking skills, burns dinner?

 Just as co-imagination may enhance feelings of connection, it also has the potential to combat loneliness and disconnection.
 Loneliness is a widespread issue, linked to several health and well-being concerns.
-We hope future research will explore how to use the social of co-imagination to address feelings of loneliness.
+We hope future research will explore how to use the social benefits of co-imagination to address feelings of loneliness.

 Our studies focused on co-imagination as it unfolds between two people imagining their shared future.
 But the futures people imagine can be much vaster, encompassing a broader social collective such as one’s extended family, town, or even country.
-In what ways might co-imagination shape such collective-oriented future ?
+In what ways might co-imagination shape such collective-oriented future thoughts?
 Could co-imagination influence collective beliefs or ideas about the future throughout a broader social group?

 Co-creating a future through co-imagination